πLibraries

 Libraries should not interact with services nor the game itself!
 Libraries can interact with each other though.

 If your library needs to interact with the game or with services, you may want to consider making your library a service instead.
-See .
+See this page.

 Built-In Libraries